moenarch/moenarchbook/guide/src/for_developers/preprocessors.md

 renderer = ["html", "epub"]
 ```

-Once the preprocessor has been defined and the build process starts, mdBook executes the command defined in the `preprocessor.foo.command` key twice.
+Once the preprocessor has been defined and the build process starts, moenarchbook executes the command defined in the `preprocessor.foo.command` key twice.
 The first time it runs the preprocessor to determine if it supports the given renderer.
-mdBook passes two arguments to the process: the first argument is the string `supports` and the second argument is the renderer name.
+moenarchbook passes two arguments to the process: the first argument is the string `supports` and the second argument is the renderer name.
 The preprocessor should exit with a status code 0 if it supports the given renderer, or return a non-zero exit code if it does not.

-If the preprocessor supports the renderer, then mdbook runs it a second time, passing JSON data into stdin.
+If the preprocessor supports the renderer, then moenarchbook runs it a second time, passing JSON data into stdin.
 The JSON consists of an array of `[context, book]` where `context` is the serialized object [`PreprocessorContext`] and `book` is a [`Book`] object containing the content of the book.

 The preprocessor should return the JSON format of the [`Book`] object to stdout, with any modifications it wishes to perform.